 - “Synthetic biology”, and “gene drive” (each a“GE Technique”)

-Biotechnology means artificially altering DNA in a context where only the genetic material of an organism is altered or artificially merging DNA from different species which would not reproduce on their own.
+Biotechnology means artificially altering DNA in a context where only the genetic material of an organism is altered or artificially merging DNA from different species that would not reproduce on their own.

 The Non-GMO Project High-Risk List identifies inputs that may be, contain, or be derived from organisms that are known to be genetically modified and commercially available.
 These inputs and their derivatives are subject to additional scrutiny under the Non-GMO Project Standard.
 The majority of these crops are engineered to produce an insecticide or tolerate the application of an herbicide.